 On April 22, 2016, the Company issued a term note to Sentient Executive GP IV Limited and received an advance of \$4.5 million.
 The loan is due on April 30, 2017 and was made on an interest free basis.
 Sentient was issued 952,380 common shares as a fee for advancing the loan at a fair value of \$95,238.
 Under the terms of the loan, Sentient has the right at its option to require early pre-payment in the event that, during the term of the loan, the Company successfully completes an issuance of common shares to third parties for gross proceeds of not less than \$2 million.
 In the event the maximum offering amount is raised, being \$12 million, Sentient is required to be repaid the full loan of \$4.5 million.
 The Company has discounted the loan with the interest not being charged by Sentient using an interest rate of 15% per annum and an amount of \$297,740 to a Capital Contribution Reserve.
-This amount will be amortized over 161 days since subsequently, see note 18, the Company raised \$6,950,168 in an offering and has announced that it has entered into an agreement to complete a non-brokered private placement for \$5,049,831.
-The amount of \$127,603 in interest expense was recorded on the profit and loss statement for the period.
+The \$297,740 amount was recorded on the profit and loss statement as interest expense during the nine month period since in July 2016 the Company raised \$6,950,168 in an offering and in September 2016 closed a non-brokered private placement for \$5,049,832 which triggered the repayment of the full loan of \$4.5 million.